noodlecollie/v2mp/docs/V2MP.md

 If the subtraction operation underflows the destination register, `SR[C]` is set; otherwise, it is cleared.

-If the subtraction operation results in a value of `0` in the destination register (ie. a 1-bit arithmetic underflow occurs), `SR[Z]` is set; otherwise, it is cleared.
+If the subtraction operation results in a value of `0` in the destination register, `SR[Z]` is set; otherwise, it is cleared.

 All other bits in `SR` are always cleared.